erg-lang/erg/doc/zh_CN/dev_guide/terms.md

 ### [inheritance](../syntax/type/07_inheritance.md)

-To define a class that is a superset of another class.
+To define a class that is a 父类et of another class.
 The class that inherits is called the superclass, and the class that inherits is called the subclass.
 A subclass has all the functionality of its superclass.